I Quit Using Lash Growth Serum — & I’m Not Alone

 Unsurprisingly, many people on the internet cite the risk of potential fat loss around their eyes as the foremost reason they forego using eyelash serum.
 If you type “lash serum side effects” into your TikTok search bar, you’ll be met with a grid of videos with big X's over eyelash serums with both doctors and creators spreading the same message with bold captions about “orbital fat loss.”

-@abrissettemd Reply to @tennisandteaa the third side effect that I mention is the worst one, but these serums really do work #MakeASplash ♬ original sound - Dr B

 But this issue is not as cut and dry as a 30-second TikTok would lead you to believe.
 We need more conclusive research on the long-term side effects of prostaglandin as used in eyelash serums.
 Most technologies are just 10-15 years old, so we don’t have long-term data.
-Plus, if a lash serum is approved by the FDA (Latisse is, for example), you can be assured it has gone through both clinical and safety testing to be verified safe for consumer use.
-It’s an important note because there are people who truly benefit from these prostaglandin-containing products: those who have lost their eyelashes due to health reasons.
+Plus, if a lash serum is approved by the TGA, you can be assured it has gone through both clinical and safety testing to be verified safe for consumer use.
+It’s an important note because there are people who truly benefit from these products: those who have lost their eyelashes due to health reasons.

 Advertisement